Humans are essentially social beings.

 According to psychiatrists Jacqueline Olds and Richard Schwartz, social alienation is an inevitable result of contemporary society’s preoccupation with materialism and frantic “busyness.”
 Their decades of research supports the idea that a lack of relationships can cause multiple problems with physical, emotional, and spiritual health.
 The research is clear and devastating: isolation is fatal.

 In the study of 7,000 men and women in Alameda County, Calif., which began in 1965, Lisa F. Berkman and S. Leonard Syme found that “people who were disconnected from others were roughly three times more likely to die during the nine-year study than people with strong social ties”.

-Healthy relationships are a vital component of health and wellbeing.
+Healthy relationships are a vital component of health and well-being.
 There is compelling evidence that strong relationships contribute to a long, healthy, and happy life.
-Conversely, the health risks from being alone or isolated in one’s life are comparable to the risks associated with cigarette smoking, blood pressure, and obesity.
+Conversely, the health risks of being alone or isolated in one’s life are comparable to the risks associated with cigarette smoking, blood pressure, and obesity.

-Through the work of Evolve Academy, the team has developed a model of care for its care homes, based upon the work of Professor Tom Kitwood.
+Through the work of Evolve Academy, the team has developed a model of care for its care homes, based on the work of Professor Tom Kitwood.

 Through understanding these concepts those that work in Health and Social Care are able to improve both the number and quality of connections that they create with those that they support

 Few people would choose to live in a group setting like a care home, and whilst people are in a group, most of the time they are in a group of unknown people.
 Without meaningful connections being created, these individuals are just at risk of the profound effects of solitary confinement as a person in the penal system.
 Clearly, this is not the outcome that we wish for anyone to experience within a caring environment.